oracle-livelabs/goldengate/ggs-to-ogg/admin-client/admin-client.md

-# Use the Admin Client to View Extract Statistics and Log messages
+# Use Admin Client to view Extract statistics and Log messages

 ## Introduction